5 Unique Ways You Can Help the Environment, Every Day!

 Protecting the environment and saving our remaining wilderness should be a bipartisan, patriotic duty that benefits all Americans, now and forever.
 There is hope to save our planet from the forces of greed and ignorance, but it requires people to work together.
 That is why the best thing you can do is volunteer for a good environmental group.
 There are also many other simple ways to help the environment every day!

-One of The Merlin Saga’s core ideas is nature’s enduring power.
+One of the Merlin Saga’s core ideas is nature’s enduring power.
 Nature gives us sustenance as well as healing and renewal and inspiration.
 Just take a look at our mountains here in Colorado, and how can anyone not feel inspired?
 That’s why I make sure that nature is more than just the setting for my books — it’s actually one of the characters.
 I want the places in my books even if they’re imaginary to feel utterly real to a smart reader and I also want to convey the environment’s beauty and wonder and inspiration.

 Merlin himself stands for the sacredness of nature.
 The great wizard’s world of Avalon (which you could say is one of the main characters in The Great Tree of Avalon trilogy) kindles some of our deepest longings to be close to the natural world, to be one with it.
 Nature, as a whole, combines mortal and immortal, transitory and eternal.
 It’s a place where all creatures — whether they walk or fly or swim or crawl — can live together in harmony.
 And also a place of hope amidst human suffering.
 The sort of place where Merlin himself might live – and where, through the magic of story, we all can live, for a time.